spring-projects/spring-integration-extensions/spring-integration-kafka/README.md

 The Inbound channel adapter is used to consume messages from Kafka.
 These messages will be placed into a Spring Integration channel as Spring Integration specific Messages.
 Kafka provides two types of consumer API's primarily.
 One is a high level consumer and the other is called Simple Consumer.
 Highlevel consumer is pretty complex inside and handles a lot of logic.
-Nonetheless, for the client using the high level API is straightforward.
+Nonetheless, for the client, using the high level API is straightforward.
 Although easy to use, High level consumer does not provide any offset management.
 So, if you want to rewind and re-fetch messages, it is not possible to do so using the high level conusmer API.
 Offsets are managed by the Zookeeper internally.
 If your use case does not require you to manage offsets or re-read messages from the same consumer, then high level consumer is a perfect fit.
 Spring Integration Kafka inbound channel adapter